JetBrains/amper/docs/GradleMigration.md

   - ../test-utils
 ```

-Note, how the platform-specific dependency blocks have [@platform qualifier](Documentation.md#platform-qualifier).
+Note how the platform-specific dependency blocks have [@platform qualifier](Documentation.md#platform-qualifier).

 # Step 5.
 Migrate settings

-Settings like Kotlin language version, Java release version, Android sdk versions could be moved to the `settings:` section in the module configuration file.
+Settings like a Kotlin language version, Java release version, Android sdk versions could be moved to the `settings:`
-E.g. for the following Gradle script:
+section in the module configuration file.
+E.g., for the following Gradle script:

 ```kotlin
 kotlin {